 The very Asian concept of ‘saving face’ is still very evident in the Philippines, although it is generally known as the confusing umbrella term of hiya.
 A sense of polite propriety is still extremely important in Filipino society.

 The citizens of most countries including the UK, the US, Australia, New Zealand and Europe are allowed into the Philippines for up to 30 days without a visa.
-This can be extended at the airport or at any consulate once you arrive, for a fee.
+You can get a tourist visa from the Philippine Embassy before you travel which will allow a visit of up to 59 days and is highly recommended.

 All travellers are strongly recommended to be up to date on their routine vaccinations including MMR, diptheria – pertusis – tetanus and varicella (chicken pox).